 The GFS model has various resolutions of 27 km.
 The resolution is the distance between two points of the weather model grid.
 Bigger resolutions of 50 to 10 km in size are usually deployed in relatively flat terrains, while mountain ranges require the nodes to be a lot closer to each other, usually 5, 2, or 1 km.

 The forecast depth of GFS27 weather model is 10 days.
 The depth of the weather forecast is the number of hours or days for which the forecast is made.
 As a rule, the lower the depth, the more accurate the forecast.

-The GFS forecast step is 1 hour.
+The GFS forecast step is 1/3 hour(s) depending on the forecast period: 1 h for the first 120 hours (5 days), then 3 hourly for days 5–16.
 The forecast step is for how long you can see a forecast in the application or on a website.
 There are two main step types: 1 h and 3 h.

 The GFS27 updates frequency is 4 times a day.
 The update frequency of the forecast is the regular time interval after which new forecast data is received from the supercomputers.
 There are models like HRRR with 24 times a day updates, but in general, the frequency of the updates of weather models is 1, 2, or rather 4 times a day.